Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Dynamical Regimes of the Discrete Klein-Gordon Chain

 We probe this super-diffusive regime further by computing its power spectrum $S(\omega)$ and time-averaged mode spectrum $\braket{E_k}$ in the NESS, which are displayed in Fig.~\ref{fig:spec1}.
 In contrast with the synchronized response of the quasilinear regime, the emission spectrum here shows a broadband response that is non-trivial for all frequencies that lie within the harmonic band (indicated by dashed red lines) and vanishes otherwise.
 Similarly, $\braket{E_k}$ displays multiphoton resonances as well as ergodicity in the space of normal modes.
 This is expected since the boundary drive breaks translation symmetry and drives all normal modes of the harmonic lattice (albeit with varying strength).
 Along with the broadband emission spectrum, this reveals a chaotic current-carrying non-equilibrium steady state.

 Surprisingly, we find that the local canonical momentum distributions in the bulk are Maxwell-Boltzmann distributed, with a temperature set by the local temperature $T_\ell$ at site $\ell$.
 This is shown in Fig.~\ref{fig:anharmonicdist1}, where the dashed red line corresponds to Eq.~\ref{eq:MBdist} with $T = T_\ell$ and no fitting parameter is involved.
 For sites away from the left boundary, which is being driven, the kurtosis is narrowly distributed around the thermal expectation value Kurt$_\ell = 3$, which demonstrates that the stationary state is locally equilibrated with respect to the thermal Maxwell-Boltzmann distribution.
 Hence, as the driving strength is increased away from the quasilinear regime, the anharmonic chain enters a regime that supports super-diffusive transport and a locally thermal, current-carrying NESS.
 The fact that the system is locally equilibrated indicates that the observed superdiffusion is a genuine hydrodynamic effect, that arises from strong interactions between normal modes rather than proximity to the harmonic chain.
-Since this regime succumbs at stronger driving to a dynamical regime with emergent translation invariance (see Sec.~\ref{sec:DDBC} below), it is possible that it supports non-trivial hydrodynamic momentum-like modes in addition to the energy density; the existence of such modes in anharmonic chains at low temperature is known to give rise to super-diffusive energy transport~\cite{Spohn_2014}.